Fundamentals of Visual Composition

 Exploring the Balance between Images and Text

-Balancing images and text the perfect way is crucial for the design of coffee table book, where both elements must complement each other to tell a cohesive and engaging story.
+Balancing images and text the perfect way is crucial for the design of coffee table books, where both elements must complement each other to tell a cohesive and engaging story.
 This balance is not merely about the quantity of each but how they interact on the page to enhance readability and visual appeal.
 Achieving this balance ensures that the book serves not just as a repository or collection of images but as a well-rounded narrative that captivates the reader.

 Historical Context and Importance